v2sCollections/Constellation/README.md

 - - Dynamic size, more items visible (or less if you like)
   - Automatic height adaption based on content
   - Item tag icons for every item - See easily what type the item is!
   - Additional configurable columns (Default adds a V/M column).
-The list can also be sorted by the column (And you can toggle through the columns it in-game with ALT key)
+The list can also be sorted by the column (And you can toggle through the columns it in-game with the ALT key)
   - Shows an item card for the highlighted item
 - Upgraded item cards
 - - Added item tag icon